dushantpanchbhai/chatbot2/README.md

 1. Python
 2. Django
-3. Natural language processing libraries include Spacy,nltk.
+3. Natural language processing libraries include Spacy, Nltk.
-4. html,css and javascript.
+4. HTML,CSS, and javascript.

 ## Project Setup
-1. clone the project from the github [link](https://github.com/dushantpanchbhai/chatbot2.git)
+1. clone the project from the GitHub [link](https://github.com/dushantpanchbhai/chatbot2.git)
-2. open terminal and create a virtual environment
+2. open the terminal and create a virtual environment
 ```
       pip install virtualenv
       virtualenv [virtual environment name]
       *to enter virtual environment syntax is:
       source (environment name)/bin/activate
-      NOTE: you should be in the folder containing environment while doing this.
+      NOTE: you should be in the folder containing the environment while doing this.
 ```
 3. install the requirement.txt file present in the folder in that environment
 ```